Can I give blood?

 One in 10,000 people have a blood type that no-one else has.
 It's what we call a rare type.
 However, 1 in 10,000 people have a very special blood type.
 This is known as rare blood.
 This means that between 0.01 and 0.1% of the population have special blood and need an equally special donor.

-For instance, the U-negative blood type is found in Africa.
-People from there could have this rare blood type.
+- Sub-Saharan Africa.
+One of the rare blood type is the U-negative,found in Africa.
 In recent years, with more people of African origin living in Catalonia, the need for blood transfusions of rare types from Sub-Saharan Africa has increased.

 Rare blood types donors in the world